michaelaklin/retrodesign/README.md

 ## Acknowledgments

 The code was directly adapted from Gelman and Carlin, but all errors are mine.
 No warranty that the code will work as intended.
+Please let me know if you find errors!